Bad Debts as Percentage of Receivables

-Percentage of receivables method is a balance sheet approach to bad debts estimation.
-It calculates bad debts as a percentage of ending accounts receivable.
-This is usually done using a procedure called aging of accounts receivable.
+The percentage of receivables method of accounting for bad debts is a balance sheet approach to estimate the bad debts expense.
+It calculates the closing bad debts allowance as a percentage of ending accounts receivable.
+This percentage to be applied to accounts receivable is usually obtained from a procedure called aging of accounts receivable.

-Unlike the percentage of sales method, the percentage of receivables method does not directly estimate bad debts expense.
-This method actually estimates the ending balance of allowance for bad debts account.
+Unlike the percentage of sales method which estimates bad debts expense, the percentage of receivables method does not directly estimate the bad debts expense but estimates the closing balance of the allowance for bad debts instead.
 The estimated bad debts expense is then calculated as shown below:

 Ending Balance of Allowance for Bad Debts A/C